 I grew up in upstate NY, where seafood certainly isn’t as prevalent as it is in New England, but fortunately I had parents who loved lobster, crab, clams, oysters, scallops and shrimp.
 Fish?
 Not so much!

 Living in a big household meant that there wasn’t a lot of spare cash for expensive items like shellfish, but my Mom and Dad made it a point to choose restaurants that served really good seafood on the few occasions when we did go out to eat.
+On that note, for seniors who love seafood, the Red Lobster Senior Menu with Prices offers some amazing and affordable dishes tailored to their taste.
 Oh sorry, I should mention that there was also the four times a year trip to La Scala’s in our hometown.
 It was a very economical, but excellent traditional Italian restaurant…and they served us kids free shirley temples..woot!

 Oh sorry, got off the track for a second there.
 Back to the tale of my Crab Cakes Louie.